roosakyl/annotation-website-personal/README.md

 # annotation-website-personal
-A personal repository for developing the annotation website
+A simple website that allows the users to annotate text samples in appropriate categories.
+Uses VueJS.